ledeniz/midi-footswitch/README.md

 const byte MIDI_MIN      = 0;     // MIDI value for state 'off' (0-127)
 const byte MIDI_MAX      = 127;   // MIDI value for state 'on' (0-127)
                                   //
-const int  INTERRUPT_PIN = 3;     // Pin number the pedal is connected to
-const int  TRIGGER_LIMIT = 30;    // (Debouncing) Threshold for allowing the next trigger to occur, in milliseconds
+const int  INPUT_PIN     = 3;     // Pin number the jack tip is connected to const int  DEBOUNCE_MS   = 30;    // Threshold for when to allow the next trigger, in milliseconds
 ////////////////////////////////////
 ```

+## Roadmap
+- [x] Basic plug & play MIDI IO POC works
+- [x] Reading from digital input
+  - [x] Fix Debouncing
+  - [x] Configuration as momentary switch vs push button
+- [x] Clean up the code
+  - [x] Changing channel, CC number, etc should be easy to customize
+- [x] Prototype a 3D printable case

+### Possible future plans
+At this point I consider the prototype as finished as I imagined it in the beginning.
+It does what I wanted and it seems to works reliably.
+I will now enter a testing phase and see what I want to improve in the future.
+I gathered some ideas below.

+- [ ] Use a stereo input jack for dual buttons
+  - [ ] Bonus points for keeping the code compatible with mono jacks as well
+- [ ] Design a *nice* 3D printable case
+- [ ] Add schematics to this repo

 ## License
 [This document](./README) and [the source code](./midi_footswitch.ino) is licensed under the [GPL v3](./LICENSE).
 The STL files are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).